Mangopay/mangopay2-ruby-sdk/README.md

 config.client_apiKey = 'your-api-key'
 config.preproduction = true
 ```

-add them using :
+Add them using:

 `MangoPay.add_config('config1', config)`

-and perform a call with them using :
+And perform a call with them using:

 `MangoPay.get_config('config1').apply_configuration`

-The previous method configure() is still working.
+The previous method `configure()` is still working.

-### Accessing RateLimit Headers
+### Accessing rate limiting headers
-Along with each request, the rate limiting headers are automatically updated in MangoPay object:
+The API returns rate limiting headers which are automatically updated in the `MangoPay` object:

 * X-RateLimit-Limit
 * X-RateLimit-Remaining